kpodsiadlo7/Bank-Microservice-App/README.md

 you will still get the main account after runs again)
 * Several types of account e.g. currency account, savings account
 ### Transfer money from user to user
-* Money exchange during transfer money from user to user
+* Money exchange during transfer money from user to user by currency api
 * Checking that the user want to transfer money to himself and if user which we send money already exist
 * Limit for that kind of transaction is 20000 each
 * Transfer money by account number